Violence against women: Survival sex

+Women from certain lower castes have been involved in prostitution as part of a tradition, called Intergenerational prostitution.
+In pre-modern Korea, many women from the lower caste Cheonmin, known as Kisaeng, were trained to provide entertainment, conversation, and sexual services to upper-class men.

+Women with illegal resident status are disproportionately involved with prostitution.
+For example, in 1997, Le Monde diplomatique stated that 80% of prostitutes in Amsterdam were foreigners and 70% had no immigration papers.

+Forced sexual services

+By military forces

-War rapes are rapes committed by soldiers, other combatants or civilians during armed conflict or war, or during military occupation, distinguished from sexual assaults and rape committed amongst troops in military service.
-It also covers the situation where women are forced into prostitution or sexual slavery by an occupying power.
-During World War II the Japanese military established brothels filled with "comfort women", girls and women who were forced into sexual slavery for soldiers, exploiting women for the purpose of creating access and entitlement for men.
-People rarely tried to explain why rape happens in wars.
-One explanation that was floated around was that men in war have "urges".
+Militarism produces environments that allow for increased violence against women.
+War rapes have accompanied warfare in virtually every known historical era.
+War rapes are rapes committed by soldiers, other combatants, or civilians during armed conflict, war, or military occupation, distinguished from sexual assaults and rapes committed amongst troops in military service.
+It also covers women forced into prostitution or sexual slavery by an occupying power.
+During World War II, the Japanese military established brothels filled with "comfort women", girls and women forced into sexual slavery for soldiers, exploiting women for the access and entitlement of men.

-Another example of violence against women incited by militarism during war took place in the Kovno Ghetto.
-Jewish male prisoners had access to (and used) Jewish women forced into camp brothels by the Nazis, who also used them.

-Rape during the Bangladesh Liberation War by members of the Pakistani military and the militias that supported them led to 200,000 women raped over a period of nine months.
-Rape during the Bosnian War was used as a highly systematized instrument of war by Serb armed forces predominantly targeting women and girls of the Bosniak ethnic group for physical and moral destruction.
+Rape during the Bangladesh Liberation War by members of the Pakistani military and the militias that supported them led to the rape of 200,000 women over a period of nine months.
+Rape during the Bosnian War was used as a systematized instrument of war by Serb armed forces, predominantly targeting women and girls of the Bosniak ethnic group for physical and moral destruction.
 Estimates of the number of women raped during the war range from 50,000 to 60,000; as of 2010 only 12 cases have been prosecuted.

 The 1998 International Criminal Tribunal for Rwanda recognized rape in the Rwandan Genocide as a war crime.
-Presiding judge Navanethem Pillay said in a statement after the verdict: "From time immemorial, rape has been regarded as spoils of war.
-Now it will be considered a war crime.
-We want to send out a strong message that rape is no longer a trophy of war."